 Or so the tales went.

-A quirk of brow warring with the equal quirk of lip, Jana contemplated that door.
+A quirk of brow warring with the equal quirk of lip, Jo contemplated that door.
 Likely a crowbar would shift it.
 Taking one step, then two and three, to weave her way around a crumbled stone wall and…

 The shout made her jump just as she reached out to touch the door.